jahzlariosa/mcp-rest-helper/readme.txt

 == Installation ==
 1. Copy the `mcp-rest-helper` folder into `wp-content/plugins/`.
-2. Activate "WordPress MCP Helper" in the WordPress admin.
+2. Activate "MCP REST Helper" in the WordPress admin.

 == Frequently Asked Questions ==
 = Does this require Yoast Premium? =
 No. Standard Yoast fields work with free Yoast SEO.
 Premium-only fields are registered but require Yoast Premium to take effect.

 == Changelog ==
+= 0.1.3 =
+* Rename plugin to comply with WordPress.org naming rules.

 = 0.1.2 =
 * Documentation updates and WordPress MCP server reference.